Curiously nostalgic illustration by Llew Mejia

 So we read that you originally studied to be a plastic surgeon – that’s quite a career change.
 How and why did you make the jump to illustration & design?
 Do you see any parallels between what you’re doing now and cosmetic surgery?

 Haha!
 Ohhhh man this question comes up all of the time actually.
-I usually just go with I hated the types of people who were studying that at my school.
-I became slightly reclusive and made an art portfolio and applied to an art school.
+I used to hate the types of people who were studying plastic surgery at my school.
+I became slightly reclusive, and found myself making an art portfolio, and so applied to an art school.
 I didn’t really think I would get in and I didn’t start drawing until I was in high school but even then it was just doodles.
 I remember I used to do graffiti here and there so that kind of started a drawing habit and that flowed into illustration.
 I suppose also plastic surgery is an art form in itself, although the idea of that much school just made me angry when I already believed I could do it in less time.

 How do your travels influence your art?
 What’s the best place you’ve visited so far and why?